 Weddings are certainly my favorite events in the world.
 Maybe it’s the almost perfect love story they tell, or the celebration they command that leave me in awe.
 Whichever it is, I love weddings and I’m proud of it!
 Equally interesting are some wedding traditions that have been passed down from one generation to another.
 It’s amazing how some of the famous wedding traditions in America that began centuries ago are still alive today, case in point is the poem of somethings.

 In those days, as a bride-to-be counted down to her wedding day, it wasn’t unheard of that she became overwhelmed in between the chaos.
-For example, whether it was fear of what the future held, or the uncertainty of the present, or even hoping her marriage will be blessed with good luck, a bride processed these emotions and more.
-As a result, she sometimes hit breaking point and unleased bridezilla mode.
+For example, whether it was fear of what the future held, the uncertainty of the present, or even hoping her marriage will be blessed with good luck, a bride processed these emotions and more.
+As a result, she sometimes hit a breaking point and unleashed bridezilla mode.
 (Interestingly, not so different from today).
-Thus, a rhyme was born to help remind a bride what to wear to bring good luck in her marriage and also to help ese her tensed mood, I guess.
-After all, a good song/poem, rhyme sure makes everything seem better.
+Thus, a rhyme was born to help remind a bride what to wear to bring good luck in her marriage and also to help ease her tense mood, I guess.
+After all, a good song/poem, and rhyme sure makes everything seem better.

 The poem goes:

 “Something old, something new, something borrowed, something blue, and a silver sixpence in her shoe.”